Montreal’s Best Poutines: Where to eat an amazing poutine

 Gibeau Orange Julep

 Julep’s doors were opened by owner Hermas Gibeau way back in 1932 but the huge orange-shaped structure only appeared later, in 1945.
-Julep has been at its present location on Blvd Décarie since 1966 (51 years!).
-This is your classic fast-food kind of menu but the inside of this huge orange ball-shaped structure counts as a must-see place in Montreal.
-The specialty is, as the name suggests, Orange Julep but the poutine is also great!
+Julep has been at its present location on Décarie since 1966 (51 years!).
+This is your classic fast-food kind of menu, but its considered a must-see in Montreal.
+The specialty is, as the name suggests, Orange Julep, but the poutine is also great!
 During the summer, Julep is open 24 hours a day.

 Montréal

-Patati Patata is a charming “Friterie de Luxe” on Blvd Saint-Laurent, serving its customers for over 20 years!
-Don’t be taken aback by the small size of the place because you’re here for the excellent poutines not the location.
-This is a place of mythical proportions, along with their classic poutine.
-The portions are reasonable, not enough to give you indigestion but certainly enough to satisfy any cravings.
-Patati-Patata also offers their “patatine” version with mushrooms, onions and peppers.
+Patati Patata is a charming “Friterie de Luxe” on Saint-Laurent Boulevard, serving its customers for over 20 years!
+Don’t be taken aback by the small size of the place because you’re here for the excellent poutines, not the location.
+The portion is reasonable, not enough to make you sick, but just enough to satisfy a craving.
+The house also offers an affordable poutine breakfast option.
+You can also visit their second location in the Jean-Talon Market!

 Montréal